Samsung/cotopaxi/README.md

 ## Known issues / limitations

-There are some known issues or limitations caused by using scapy as network library.
+There are some known issues or limitations caused by using scapy as network library:

-* testing services running on the same machine can results in issues occurred by not delivering some packets
+* testing services running on the same machine can results in issues occurred by not delivering some packets,
-* multiple tools running against the same target can result in interference between them (packets may be indicated as a response to another request)
+* multiple tools running against the same target can result in interference between them (packets may be indicated as a response to another request).

 See more at: